Michaelangel007/forza_horizon_4_first_impressions/README.md

 First off, both are "arcade" / "simcade" racing games.

 Second, the focus of the games are different.
 There are no real good "open world" driving games on the PS4.
 No, the Crew 2 doesn't count.
 See [The Crew 2 Review: Buy, Sale, Rent, Skip](https://www.youtube.com/watch?v=C8u4ihut2Ec) review.

+# Bottom Line:

+I think there is one word that summarizes FH4.

+**FUN**

+Isn't that what games are supposed to be about? :-)

+GTS in comparison seems "clinical".
+That's not to say it isn't fun -- it is -- but the _focus_ in GTS is more about Precision.
+A heritage from the Japanese developer culture.
+FH4 is more like an American -- more concerned about looking good and having fun.
+I am NOT imply that FH4 focus on Form over Function -- it think it strikes a good balance between the two.

+Alright, that's enough raving and ranting.
+To borrow a catch phrase from [The Critical Drinker](https://www.youtube.com/channel/UCSJPFQdZwrOutnmSFYtbstA)

+_"Go away now"_